Watthanail/ICT720_Project_AIOT4/README.md

 ### 🏢 Domain: Smart Room Hotel
 #### Stakeholder
-1. Customer experience Room
+1. Hotel customer
-2. operations effectiveness
+2. Hotel owner

 #### User stories
 <p align= "left">This study focuses on advancing the customer experience within hotel rooms through the integration of smart devices.
 The initial phase involves implementing facial recognition technology for secure room access, followed by enabling guests to control and monitor various devices through their personal deviceson the hotels' web browser for check-in processes.Another critical aspect is ensuring the efficiency of electrical equipment in each room, with a system in place to halt operations immediately in the event of abnormalities